 The good news?
 The study also found that taking care of your teeth and gums can slow down the progression of the disease and in some cases, prevent it all together.

-According to the American Diabetes Association, 70 million Americans have pre-diabetes, a condition diagnosed prior to Type 2 diabetes.
+According to the American Diabetes Association, over 88 million Americans have pre-diabetes, a condition diagnosed prior to Type 2 diabetes.
+And what’s true for the rest of America is true for Arizona.
+Over 37% of the adult population in Arizona has pre-diabetes.
 People with pre-diabetes have blood glucose levels that are higher than normal, but not yet high enough to be diagnosed as diabetes.

 It’s not an inevitable that you will get Type 2 diabetes if you have pre-diabetes.
 In fact, some lifestyle changes can help you return your blood glucose levels to the normal range.
 Losing weight, exercising moderately and even walking just 30 minutes a day will help.